 Danny Murphy predicts where Liverpool FC, Man City will finish

-Liverpool FC will kick off their Premier League campaign with a home clash against Norwich City at Anfield on Friday night as they bid to get the season off to a positive start.
+Liverpool FC will kick off their new Premier League campaign with a home clash against newly-promoted Leeds United next weekend.